Roadworks are set to be carried out at Harrington which will affect traffic to Lakes College starting from Monday, January 30th

-Stuart Williams – Staff Governor
+Lee Todd – Staff Governor

 Nigel Holliday – Independent Governor

-Nigel Chairs the Remuneration Committee and is a member of the Finance and Corporate Working Group.
+Nigel chairs the Remuneration Committee and is a member of the Finance and Corporate Working Group.
 He also participates in self-assessment sessions for Quality purposes.

 Interests and Expertise – Engineering; Nuclear; Health and Safety.